Cajun Seafood Boil with Garlic Butter Sauce

 Instructions

 - Prepare the boil.
-In an extra large stockpot or dutch oven over medium-high heat, combine the water and beer (if using).
+In an extra large stockpot or dutch oven (about 10 quarts or larger) over medium-high heat, combine the water and beer (if using).
 Bring the liquid to a boil.
-Then season the boil with the Cajun seasoning, Old Bay seasoning, and a few dashes of hot sauce- to taste.
+Then season the boil with the Creole Cajun seasoning, Old Bay seasoning, and a few dashes of hot sauce- to taste.
 Add the sliced onion and lemon wedges into the pot.
 Stir all the ingredients well to thoroughly combine.
 Let the mixture boil for 15 minutes.

 - Add the andouille & potatoes.
 Carefully add the andouille sausage rounds and baby potatoes into the pot, stirring well to fully combine with the boil.
 Let the andouille and potatoes cook for 15-20 minutes- or until the potatoes are just about fork-tender.